There’s no such thing as a perfect parent.

 Healing the mother wound is a journey like no other.
 As nobody has your unique configuration of mother-daughter relationship, there are going to be details to your story that are specific to you.
 But there are also archetypal layers that are common to all daughters struggling with a mother wound: beliefs, stories, contracts, grief, anger, and pain that transcend time, space, and all categories by which we identify ourselves.
 It’s these layers that we’ll be addressing in the course, for when we plumb into the personal deeply enough, we land in the archetypal, and that’s where true healing occurs.

-The inaugural round of this course will start on July 31st, 2021, and I very much look forward to connecting with you there.
+The second round of this course will start on May 28th, 2022, and I very much look forward to connecting with you there.
 If you have questions about the course, please ask them on the main course page, which you can find here, and I’ll be happy to respond.